fish-shell/fish-shell/CONTRIBUTING.rst

 1. The `Google C++ Style
    Guide <https://google.github.io/styleguide/cppguide.html>`__ forms
-   the basis of the fish C++ style guide.
-There are two major deviations for the fish project.
+   the basis of the ghoti C++ style guide.
+There are two major deviations for the ghoti project.
 First, a four, rather than two, space indent.
    Second, line lengths up to 100, rather than 80, characters.

 2. The ``clang-format`` command is authoritative with respect to